 5. What is the position in respect of the US implementation of the price cap?

-The US Department of the Treasury issued preliminary guidance on the US implementation of the price cap and ban on maritime services (which includes trading/commodities brokering, financing, shipping, insurance, flagging and customs brokering) on 9th September, 2022 which can be found here.
-Following implementation of the relevant price caps, further guidance has been issued by OFAC which can be found here.
+The US Department of the Treasury issued guidance on the US implementation of the price cap and ban on maritime services (which includes trading/commodities brokering, financing, shipping, insurance, flagging and customs brokering) which can be found here.